Melville Richards: Place names of Wales

 He single-handedly produced an historical archive of place-names in Wales and made clear their meaning and significance in a comprehensive Welsh onomasticon.
 His research was conducted in a range of fields of study which are: settlement patterns and demography, the history of governance and administration, legal custom and structures, toponyms as well as the more strictly linguistic area.
 Melville Richards did not succeed in publishing his place-names research as he intended but his archive of 300,000 slips, which is held by the Archives and Special Collections at Bangor University Library, has been edited and is available online (transcribed in Welsh and English).

 Melville Richards published a translation of Llyfr Blegywryd, The Laws of Hywel Dda (1954), Cyfraith Hywel and an edition of the manuscript Jesus College LVII (1957), Welsh Administrative and Territorial Units (1969) as well as editing Atlas Môn, an Atlas of Anglesey in Welsh and English in 1972.
 He also published important articles explaining the significance of place-names and laying out the methodology and scholarly standards in a hazardous area of academic study.
 Some of his research and work brought him international recognition.
 For example, 'his contributions to the Batsford The names of towns and cities in Britain (1970), as a member of the council of the English Place-Name Society, a member of the International Committee on Onomastic Sciences and chairman of the Council for Name Studies of Great Britain and Ireland...'
+In The Fictitious Kingdom of Teyrnllwg (1959), Richards criticized an earlier work that worked out a hoax kingdom of Teyrnllwg, which was derived from unreliable Welsh genealogical material related to Iolo Morganwg.